hrasto/hrasto.github.io/content/posts/spinning-rasta-v3.md

 ### 5. The Skeleton Dance (Extended Mix) — Bliss
 **BPM:** 75 &nbsp;·&nbsp; **effort: 5/6** &nbsp;·&nbsp; [Spotify](https://open.spotify.com/track/2WeHot3QxH0UVHDrfBM8WE)

 Hard climbing song.
-There are 3 levels of resistance: (lvl 1) a very easy one, (lvl 2) then a hard one seated which should feel like "cycling in the sand" or climbing, and (lvl 3) then an even harder one standing which should feel like starting a breakaway in a climb.
+There are 3 levels of resistance: a very easy one (lvl 1), then a hard one seated, which should feel like "cycling in the sand" or climbing (lvl 2), and then an even harder one, but this time standing, which should feel like getting into a breakaway in a climb (lvl 3).
 The progression goes like: 1-2-3-2-3, then a little bit of recovery, and then 1-2-3.

 |#| start | end | dur | ⬆ | ±res | notes |
 |-|-------|-----|-----|---|------|-------|